 As you’ll read below, Marc worked hard to build a blog that he eventually sold for six figures.
 It took years for him to build his former blog up to where he could make that kind of money, but it goes to show what years of hard work and consistency will do.

 So what did Marc do after his big payout?
 I’m sure you can guess, but I’ll let you get the story directly from him.
-Thanks so much for reading and if you have questions, please drop us a message in the comments below.
 Now, here’s Marc from Vital Dollar with his debt-free story!

 Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.